gitmachtl/cardano-related-stuff/cardano-mnemonic-rootkey/README.md

 ```

-#### cardano-mnemonics-rootkey - Tool used by the script above, provides a HEX-RootKey from Mnemonics
+#### cardano-mnemonic-rootkey :: Tool used by the script above, provides a HEX-RootKey from Mnemonics

 ``` console